arpitkarnatak/firechat/README.md

 4. Copy your firebase configuration and paste it in firebase.js file.
 5. Fire up the live server and see the application in action.

+## For Deployment

+I'm presuming you've already created a firebase project and app, and are done with the development part.
+In that case, follow the steps below:

+1. Install firebase and firebase dev tools.
+Use 'npm install firebase' and 'npm install -g firebase-tools'
+2. Go to terminal, 'firebase init' and select Firebase Hosting.
+3. Use build folder as public directory when prompted.
+4. Create a build folder with 'npm run build'
+5. Now your app is ready to be deployed.
+Use 'firebase deploy' and your app is online.

 ## SNAPSHOTS

 ![](https://github.com/arpitkarnatak/firechat/blob/main/st1.PNG)